jawahar-shazab/docs/docs/api.md

 GET /v1/roles/business
 ```

-Fetches roles associated with businesses.
+This API fetches roles specifically associated with business entities.
+These roles may include permissions and capabilities relevant to business management and operations.

 #### 3.Get All Roles with Users